 - Be positive and future focused.

-Don’t give feedback about things that are over and nothing can be done about.
+Don’t give feedback about things that are over and can’t be changed.
 Give feedback to move forward with.
-Instead of focusing on what they did wrong last time, consider what they can do better next time?
+Instead of focusing on what went wrong last time, consider what can be better next time?

 - Be like Elsa.
 Let it go!